steven3092/wefox/README.md

 So I didn't do test on the globe, but I did on the table.

-I recommend to put on comment : in src/wefox-app.tsx `{isShowingGlobe
+I recommend to put on comment (in src/wefox-app.tsx) :

+`{isShowingGlobe
         && (
         <Globe